Shikkic/gitbar/README.md

 #gitbar

-Gitbar is a plugin for [bitbar](https://github.com/matryer/bitbar) to quickly show your github contribution stats and help set contribution goals, all on your Mac OS X Menu Bar.
+:octocat: Gitbar is a plugin for [bitbar](https://github.com/matryer/bitbar) to quickly show your github contribution stats and help set contribution goals, all on your Mac OS X Menu Bar.

 ![dank](http://i.imgur.com/Tra1DEW.gif)